Last week I attended AIIP’s annual conference in Indianapolis, IN. I learned so much about running a small business better!

 Don’t just focus on their professional experience as their personal life is just as important, and often highly influences their professional decision-making.
 Sometimes you get great intelligence through an executive’s favorite charitable cause or hobby.
 The non-profit that they make donations to probably has some information on this executive, since they will need this information to pitch their cause to him or her.

 My favorite grid for organizing what you need to collect and how to organize it comes from Walter Barndt, Professor and author of User Directed Competitive Intelligence.
 This is one of my favorite competitive intelligence books since Walter gets the reader to empathize with the user of competitive intelligence, rather than simply describing how to conduct competitive intelligence.

 For those who want to read some books on analytical tools, I have listed three favorites here.
 Just recently, another analytical book, Analyst’s Cookbook, Volume 2 was published by Mercyhurst College for the Kindle.
 I have not read it yet but see that it’s a short book, less than 90 pages and retails for $4.99.
-Here is a review and the Amazon connection to purchase it.
+Here is the Amazon connection to purchase it.

 Filed under: AIIP, Competitive Intelligence Articles, Ellen Naylor, LinkedIn, research, social networks, Twitter | Tagged: http://cooperativeintelligenceblog.com/2009/03/20/books-on-competitive-intelligence-tools-techniques/, http://cooperativeintelligenceblog.com/2009/03/23/bcg-matrix-share-a-visual-strategic-competitive-intelligence-tool-explanation-case-study/ | 1 Comment »